vessel-kit/vessel-kit/README.md

 ## Concerns and Limitations

-The kit contains a weird copy of 3id.
-This should be rejected in favour of more broad support of DID methods.

 The kit, and Vessel approach do not fully handle siblings.
 We should make that a responsibility of Ruleset to resolve siblings.
 Siblings-resolution relies on anchoring, which should itself be moved fully to the ruleset.